mikepan/GameEngineBook/text/05-Graphics.md

 ## Designing for Real Time

 For a typical computer animation, the rendering time is effectively unlimited.
-A movie studio like Pixar has hundreds of computers working together as a rendering farm to make the images.
+A movie studio like Pixar has hundreds, if not thousands of computers working together as a rendering farm to make the images.
 Games don't have this luxury of rendering time.
 Because games are interactive, there is no way to pre-render frames ahead of time.
 Games need to pump out many frames every second (and from a single computer!) in order to achieve interactivity with the player.
 That means that preparing art assets for games is a bit trickier than for non-real-time animation, where performance usually isn't a concern.

 > **Art Assets**
 >
-> Art asset_ refers to any piece of work that is used in a game.
+> Art asset refers to any piece of work that is used in a game.
 It includes models, textures, animations, sound, and even shader codes.

 Because games are generally distributed to a large audience with a wide range of computer hardware, you need to make sure that the games will run at acceptable speeds on different hardware configurations.
 This way, you avoid alienating people without top-of-the-line computers.
 Blender has support for switching between different shading modes to help artists create games that work with different generations of computer hardware.
 This will be discussed in detail later in this chapter.